-- a. keep accurate minutes of all meetings of the Student Senate. - b. keep an accurate record of the attendance at the meetings of the Student Senate. - c. submit a draft of the minutes to an Advisor for editing.
+- b. keep an accurate record of the attendance at the meetings of the Student Senate. - c. submit a draft of the minutes to an Advisor for editing.
 The Advisor posts an edited copy of the minutes on Learning Management System undergraduate community.
 The Administration, faculty, undergraduate student body as well as Student Senate advisors, Officers, and Senators can access the minutes from the Undergraduate Community/Senate folder. - d. be responsible for correspondence of the Student Senate (i.e., business, courtesy, bereavement, and social issues). - e. prepare agenda for upcoming meetings and submit a draft to an advisor for editing.
 The advisor posts the edited agenda on undergraduate community Learning Management System and notifies Student Senate members when it is available. - f. count or delegate the counting of the ballots to other members of the executive board for all elections and communicate election results to the advisors, winners of the election and the student body.
 Ballots are kept for one year and then are destroyed. - g. in the designated revision year, prepare the draft of proposed changes to the Constitution and By-Laws of the Student Senate for presentation to the Student Senate for approval.